nvictor/unread/README.md

-# rnd
+# urd

-Chrome extension that opens a random bookmark containing the word "unread".
+Chrome extension that opens a random bookmark whose title contains the word "unread".

 Only looks at the default "Other Bookmarks" folder.
 Check the code if you need to update that.